 How to get more customer reviews on Foursquare

 Step 1.
-Use Foursqure's sister app Swarm.
-Swarm focuses on check-in's like Facebook, and sharing with friends in that network.
+Use Foursquare's sister app Swarm.
+Swarm focuses on check-ins like Facebook, and sharing with friends in that network.

 Step 2.
 Sign up for an account.
 The business may already exist on Foursquare because anyone can create a listing.
 This means there may be reviews and ratings that the business hasn't even seen.

-Why businesses should want customer reviews on review websites
+Why companies should want customer reviews on the best business review websites

 Business reviews can now appear in search results